 We created pages for specific job titles, including one page for business development and another page for clinical operations.
 We made sure that time frames were adhered to and tested with wireframes along the way.
 We also brought in clients to ensure that the website worked effectively.
 The result was a cleaner, smoother, better outcome than in the past.

 Getting marketing leadership actively involved in training from the start was a critical piece.
 Without fail, every senior executive at least took Foundations.
-Attending training helped leadership buy in to the Pragmatic Marketing Framework, and they wanted their teams to succeed as a result of that.
+Attending training helped leadership buy in to the Pragmatic Institute Framework, and they wanted their teams to succeed as a result of that.
 In fact, leaders who attended training continue to ensure that the knowledge filters down to team members.
 Seeing the senior guys on the team take the training and scale it down for their more junior colleagues has been a revelation.
 We no longer spray and pray.
 There has been a fundamental shift, and teams are now working in a structured way that makes sense.